Create a Survey in less than 60 seconds!

 6. Use an efficient video conferencing tool

-The most popular video conferencing app in this pandemic has been Zoom.
+The most popular video conferencing app during the pandemic was Zoom.
 Even though it comes with its share of security issues, people swear by Zoom because of its intuitive and clean interface.
-If you are unsure about Zoom because of the security issues, then you need to find any other video conferencing tool that has all the features that you are looking for and doesn’t go kaboom in the middle of a meeting.

-Give your remote customer service team the tools that they require for succeeding.
+Give your remote customer service team the tools that they require to succeed.
 Working with a sloppy tool will only increase their stress levels.
-Since in-person meetings aren’t possible at all, video conferencing tools are going to be supremely important.
+Since in-person meetings aren’t impossible, video conferencing tools will be supremely important.
 Highfive and Google Hangouts are some of the other tools that are widely recommended.

 7. Reward your team

-Another way to keep your remote customer service team happy is to reward them at regular intervals.
+Another way to keep your remote customer service team happy is to reward them regularly.
 Every time they do quality work, ensure that you appreciate them, and if they go beyond their designated job to do something phenomenal, reward them appropriately.
 The level of rewards can vary based on what they do.
 Ensure that praising and rewarding employees is a part of your company’s psyche.

-People want to feel appreciated and respected for what they do.
 In fact, most people leave their jobs because they don’t feel as if they are making a difference.
-If you don’t let your people feel as if they are the reason why the company exists in the first place, then you are doing yourself a disservice.
+Make sure you let your people feel as if they are the reason why the company exists in the first place.
 Even a simple email praising an employee for good work done can do a world of good to their psyche.

 8. Set expectations